cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Checkpoints and faster initial transaction scanning
 ---------------------------------------------------

-When ZURBank is used the very first time, or when ZURBank hasn't been used for a longer period, then historical blocks are scanned for Omni transactions.
-With the introduction of "consensus hashes", a significant speed improvement during the initial stage was possible by skipping known blocks without Omni transactions, and by comparing the resulting state with checkpoints.
+When ZURBank is used the very first time, or when ZURBank hasn't been used for a longer period, then historical blocks are scanned for Zus transactions.
+With the introduction of "consensus hashes", a significant speed improvement during the initial stage was possible by skipping known blocks without Zus transactions, and by comparing the resulting state with checkpoints.
 If the state of the client doesn't match the reference state, the client shuts down to prevent providing inaccurate data.

 ZURBank was intentionally not delivered with a snapshot of the most recent state, and transactions are fully verified in any case.
-One design goal of ZURBank has always been to minimize the role of central parties (in this case: the ones providing a snapshot or checkpoints), and to further minimize the dependency on a hardcoded list of information, the configuration option `-omniseedblockfilter=0` can be used to disable the skipping of blocks without Omni transactions.
+One design goal of ZURBank has always been to minimize the role of central parties (in this case: the ones providing a snapshot or checkpoints), and to further minimize the dependency on a hardcoded list of information, the configuration option `-omniseedblockfilter=0` can be used to disable the skipping of blocks without Zus transactions.

 The configuration option `-overrideforcedshutdown` can be used to prevent ZURBank from shutting down in case of a checkpoint mismatch.
 Using the latter is generally not recommended, as this exposes the user to data, which isn't considered as valid by other participants.